Daniel Nii Laryea: Career

 Laryea began as a professional referee in the Ghanaian lower division league at the age of 17 in 2005.
 In 2012, aged 24, he officiated his first Ghana Premier League between Medeama and Berekum Chelsea, and two years later, he became a FIFA listed referee.

 Following his enlistment, Laryea has officiated in a number of international football competitions including; the 2017 CAF U-17 Cup of Nations which was held in Gabon, the 2018 WAFU Cup of Nations in Ghana, the 2018 CHAN hosted by Morocco, and the 2020 CHAN tournament held in Cameroon.
 He was summoned to officiate the 2021 Ghanaian FA Cup final between Hearts of Oak and the Ashanti Gold.
 He also officiated the high-profile debut match between Hearts of Oak and Asante Kotoko in the 2020–21 season.
 Laryea was also one of the appointed referees of the 2021 Africa Cup of Nations in Cameroon.

-Laryea officiated during the 2022 CAF Women’s Champions League in Morroco.
+Laryea officiated during the 2022 CAF Women’s Champions League in Morocco.
 He was the Assistant video assistant referee (AVAR) for the 2022 CAF Women's Champions League Final.
 On 6 December 2022, he also made the list of officials for the rescheduled 2022 African Nations Championship in Algeria.
 On 13 January 2023, he served as the Assistant video assistant referee for the opening match for the competition between Algeria and Libya.